-The 1920 x 1080 resolution with 55 or 74 degrees vertical FoV are the two most common setups, with 55 degrees being the default setting and 74 degrees being the maximum setting you can get without fiddling with UserOptions.ini, which most people don’t do, and it would lead to sever fishbowl effect anyway.
+The 1920 x 1080 resolution with 55 or 74 degrees vertical FoV are the two most common setups, with 55 degrees being the old default setting and 74 degrees being the new default setting, and the maximum setting you can get without fiddling with UserOptions.ini, which most people don’t do, and it would lead to severe fishbowl effect anyway.

 The most important thing to carry away from these pictures is that it’s safe to approach enemies directly from the side, and even slightly to the front.
 Well, unless they turn and see you.